Woman Ordering Ride

 Turo is a car-sharing marketplace where users can rent cars from owners at daily rates.
 It's like Airbnb, but for cars.

-Turo now has millions of users and 160,000 active vehicles listed on its platform.
-It operates in the U.S., Canada, Australia, the United Kingdom and France.
+Turo has over 3 million users and more than 360,000 active vehicles listed on its platform.
+It operates in 14,000+ cities in the US, UK, France, Canada, and Australia.
+But what about financial results?

 Can you buy Turo stock?